dfw-wa/sibregresr/README.md

 plotting and table function are called to view the ensemble forecasts with weights based on mean absolute percent errors.

-See the *Overview* reference article for more details and examples.
+See the *Overview* article for more details and examples.

 ``` r
 library(sibregresr)